jbcodeforce/ML-studies/docs/features.md

 ### Mutual information

 The first step is to construct a ranking with a feature utility metric, a function measuring associations between a feature and the target.
-Then you can choose a smaller set of the most useful features to develop initially.
+Then we can select a smaller set of the most useful features to develop initially.
 Mutual information is a lot like correlation in that it measures a relationship between two quantities.
-The advantage of mutual information is that it can detect any kind of relationship, while correlation only detects linear relationships
+The advantage of mutual information is that it can detect any kind of relationship, while correlation only detects linear relationships.

 The least possible mutual information between quantities is 0.0.
-When MI is zero, the quantities are independent: neither can tell you anything about the other.
+When MI is zero, the quantities are independent: neither can tell us anything about the other.

 It's possible for a feature to be very informative when interacting with other features, but not so informative all alone.
 MI can't detect interactions between features.